 Figure 4.29.2-1: Energy Consumption information collection

-1. The Consumer NF (i.e. AF or 5GC NF) subscribes to EIF of the energy consumption information using Neif_EventExposure_Subscribe service for the required granularities (UE, PDU Session and/or QoS flow) as described in clause 5.51.2.3 of TS 23.501 [2].
+1. The Consumer NF (i.e. AF or 5GC NF) subscribes to EIF of the energy consumption information using Neif_EventExposure_Subscribe service for the required granularities (UE, S-NSSAI, PDU Session and/or QoS flow) as described in clause 5.51.2.3 of TS 23.501 [2].

 If the Consumer is AF, the subscription is sent via NEF.
 If the event subscription is authorized by the NEF, then the NEF sends the event subscription to the EIF via Neif_EventExposure_Subscribe.